 Conservation International partners with local fishing communities, businesses, non-profit organizations and the State of Hawai'i to facilitate the sustainable management of Hawai'i's nearshore fisheries.

-- Implement “first of its kind in Hawai’i” Fisheries Enforcement Unit in partnership with the State of Hawai’i and the Harold KL Castle Foundation
+- Implemented "first of its kind in Hawai'i" Fisheries Enforcement Unit in partnership with the State of Hawai'i and the Harold KL Castle Foundation

-- Support marine resource stewardship efforts in three local fishing communities
+- Supporting marine resource stewardship efforts in local fishing communities

-- Conduct feasibility analysis of fishpond aquaculture production
+- Conducting feasibility analysis of fishpond aquaculture production

-- Analyze strengths and weaknesses of the fisheries enforcement chain to inform future investments
+- Performed fisheries enforcement chain analysis to inform future investments

-- Promote traditional Hawaiian fisheries knowledge and pono (responsible) fishing practices
+- Promoting traditional Hawaiian fisheries knowledge and pono (responsible) fishing practices